adsbfi/adsb-fi-scripts/README.md

 # ADS-B Exchange Setup Scripts :airplane:

-These scripts aid in setting up your current ADS-B receiver to feed ADS-B Exchange.
+- These scripts aid in setting up your current ADS-B receiver to feed ADS-B Exchange.
+- They will not disrupt any existing feed clients already present

 ## 1: Find coordinates / elevation: